 Small particles are lost to the duct walls by Brownian motion and diffusion effects.

-When portable particle counters (such as the Lasair® III 110) are used, the flow rate in the tubing is significantly reduced; therefore, the maximum permissible distance is also reduced.
+When portable particle counters (such as the Lasair® III 110 particle counter) are used, the flow rate in the tubing is significantly reduced; therefore, the maximum permissible distance is also reduced.
 The above figure shows a similar pattern to that for manifold sampling, but over much shorter distances.

 Electrostatic forces also account for a proportion of the losses in a sample.
 Therefore to reduce the effect of these additional forces various types of material were tested in order to establish a suitable standard.